g-poulos/usv_controller/README.md

 # USV controller

-This repository is dedicated to the vereniki platform model used in [usv_simulation](https://github.com/g-poulos/usv_simulation).
-It contains an open-loop and a proportional controller and the simulation of the platform dynamic model.
+This repository is dedicated to the triangular platform model used in [usv_simulation](https://github.com/g-poulos/usv_simulation).
+It contains an open-loop and a proportional controller as well as the simulation of the platform dynamic model.

 ## Environment

 + Ubuntu 22.04 (Jammy)
-+ Gazebo Sim, version 7.1.0 (Garden)
++ Gazebo Sim, version 7.6.0 (Garden)
 + ROS2 Humble

 ## Control